quicwg/base-drafts/draft-ietf-quic-transport.md

 first Initial packet it sent in the initial_source_connection_id transport parameter; see {{transport-parameter-definitions}}.
-A server includes the Destination Connection ID field from the first Initial packet it received from the client in the original_destination_connection_id transport parameter; if the server sent a Retry packet this refers to the first Initial packet received before sending the Retry packet.
+A server includes the Destination Connection ID field from the first Initial packet it received from the client in the original_destination_connection_id transport parameter; if the server sent a Retry packet, this refers to the first Initial packet received before sending the Retry packet.
 If it sends a Retry packet, a server also includes the Source Connection ID field from the Retry packet in the retry_source_connection_id transport parameter.